 Every organisation that handles, markets or tracks the personal data of EU residents is concerned, even if they are not based in Europe.
 In the case of software companies which typically sell their products globally, this means that this new regulation will apply to everyone, no matter where they are based.

 There are strong penalties in place for non-compliance: up to €20m or 4% of global annual turnover, whichever is higher.

-- Personal data requires lawful processing.
-This means that you shouldn’t buy email lists where you don’t know how consent was acquired, and we can’t enable newsletters to customers if we don’t know whether they have consented to them.
+This means that you shouldn’t buy email lists where you don’t know how consent was acquired, and we can’t enable newsletters to buyers if we don’t know whether they have consented to them.

-- Customers can request the right to be forgotten.
-This means that if they ask us, we will remove all their personal data - letting you focus on the best customers.
+This means that if they ask us, we will remove all their personal data - letting you focus on the best buyers.

 Implementing all of this could be complex (just ask our in-house GDPR experts who have been looking into its correct application!).
 We’re rolling out changes to ensure that it is simple and straightforward for you.